 If you don't think that your tooth pain is caused by a sinus infection, then it's time to visit an Edmonton dental clinic.
 Even if you're unsure, it's always better to err on the side of caution and have your tooth pain checked out by an experienced Edmonton dentist.
 Your dentist will be able to tell whether you have a cavity or whether any other dental problem may be causing your tooth pain.

 Azarko Dental Group is here to help put your mind at ease if you are experiencing tooth pain of any kind.
-We have two conveniently located dental clinics in Edmonton, so don't hesitate to schedule an appointment at the one closest to you.
+We have a conveniently located dental clinic in Edmonton, so don't hesitate to schedule an appointment with us.

 14938 Stony Plain Rd.